Teri Meri Kahani (TV series): Plot

 Her father (Nawaz) talked about this matter with his best friend Shujat.
 Deena's chachi (Asifa) was not happy with this all as she did not want Deena to come to Pakistan.
 Deena's younger cousin Fareed falls in love with her.

 On the other hand, this drama revolves around a girl named Sofia who is an orphan and lives with her sister and mother.
-She is in love with her colleague Ibrahim (son of Shujat) they both decide to marry.
+She is in love with her colleague Ibrahim (son of Shujat) and they both decide to marry.

-On listening to the story of Nawaz's daughter, Shujat decides to get his son Ibrahim married with Deena but Ibrahim's mother and he want Sofia to be his wife.
+On listening to the story of Nawaz's daughter, Shujat decides to get his son Ibrahim married with Deena but Ibrahim and his mother want Sofia to be his wife.
 Shujat forces his son and Deena marries Ibrahim.
 This marriage makes Fareed and Sofia heartbroken.

 Sofia is depressed and in critical condition but after some days everything gets fine.
 Ibrahim is unaware of Deena's first marriage and gives her a tough time.
 His behaviour is also very rude and he shows his hatred towards her.
 Najma is also not happy with his son's marriage and she also insults Deena a lot.
-Deena's efforts bear fruit and she makes place in her in-laws' hearts.
-She also makes place in Ibrahims heart.
+Deena's efforts bear fruit and she earns a soft spot in her in-laws' hearts.
+Her efforts also bring about a positive change in Ibrahim's attitude towards her.
 Rabia is left heartbroken in London and she decides to go back to Pakistan to live with her husband Nawaz and daughter Deena.
 Hamza also goes back to Pakistan.
 There he falls in love with Sofia and decides to marry her.
-Deena and Sofia becomes best friends.
+Deena and Sofia become best friends.
 On the wedding day of Sofia and Hamza, Ibrahim finds out about the relationship between Deena and Hamza.
 Ibrahim does not know that Deena was Hamza's ex-wife, but thinks that Deena has cheated on him.

 He insults his wife in front of everyone and Sofia's wedding is destroyed and she thinks Hamza betrayed her.
 Due to all this drama Nawaz gets a heart attack and dies.
 Ibrahim says that he will divorce Deena.